VanzT/Z80-4-M5Cardputer/README.md

 Added battery level text to screen

-If connection to local Wi-Fi fails, fall back to setting up an access point.
+If connection to local Wi-Fi fails, the Cardputer will now fall back to setting up an access point.
 The access point details (SSID and password) are displayed on the screen for 30 seconds.
 (Z80-ap / Z80-password).
-If the screen tells you to "TELNET TO:" an IP address that is green, the AP mode is active and you need to join the Z80-ap network first.
+If the next screen tells you to "TELNET TO:" an IP address that is green, the AP mode is active and you need to join the Z80-ap network first.
 If the IP address is yellow, you are connected to your local network that you configured in creds.txt.

 Screen text cleanup.
 Needs more